Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/add-administrator-tfs.md

 ms.date: 03/29/2017
 ---

-# Add server-level administrators to your TFS installation
+# Add server-level administrators to your Azure DevOps Server and TFS installation

 **TFS 2018** | **TFS 2017** | **TFS 2015** | **TFS 2013**

-Administrators in Azure DevOps Services and TFS exist at three levels: the team, the project, and the project collection.
+Administrators in Azure DevOps Services, Azure DevOps Server, and TFS exist at three levels: the team, the project, and the project collection.

-In TFS, there are also server-level administrators.
+In Azure DevOps Server and TFS, there are also server-level administrators.

 See adding administrators to [project collections or projects](/azure/devops/security/set-project-collection-level-permissions).